umbraco/UmbracoDocs/Extending/Packages/Good-practice/index.md

 There are many options for where you might save your settings and a lot will depend on the nature of your package:

 #### Save to database
-Settings can be saved to the database, usually in a custom table.
+Settings can be saved to the database; simple settings can be stored in the databse using the IKeyValueservice; for more complex setting you might need to use a custom table

 - Pros:
   - Settings will be accessible directly from the database, and not dependent on deployed files on disk.